fdebrus/Nikobus-HA/README.md

 - **Nikobus Buttons**:
   - Button press events can be used as triggers in Home Assistant automations.
   - Virtual buttons can be created within Home Assistant and mapped to Nikobus.

-Connectivity is supported via direct connections such as `/dev/ttyUSB0` or over the network using an IP and port, e.g., `192.168.2.1:123`.

 ## Automation Example